Stamford, Texas

-Stamford is a city on the border of Jones and Haskell Counties in west-central Texas.
-The population was 3,124 at the 2010 census, down from 3,636 at the 2000 census.
+Stamford is a city on the border of Jones and Haskell counties in west-central Texas, United States.
+The population was 2,907 at the 2020 census.
 Henry McHarg, president of the Texas Central Railroad, named the site in 1900 for his hometown of Stamford, Connecticut.
 The city is home to the Texas Cowboy Reunion.

-Stamford is on U.S. Highway 277 and State Highway 6.
+Stamford is on US 277 and SH 6.
 Most of the city is in Jones County.
-The portion of the city within Jones County is part of the Abilene, Texas metropolitan area.
+The portion of the city within Jones County is part of the Abilene Metro Area.